 In the end, Pendleton is more than a place.
 It’s a feeling.
 And we’d like you to be a part of it.

-*This meeting has been rescheduled from February 14th to February 21st.
-The Plan Commission meets the second Wednesday of each month at 7 pm at the Pendleton Town Hall.
+The Redevelopment Commission meets the first Thursday of each month at 6:00 p.m. at the Pendleton Town Hall.
 Meeting minutes and agendas can be found here.
-Information on responsibilities of the Plan Commission, members, and terms can be found here.
+Information on responsibilities of the Redevelopment Commission, members, and terms can be found here.
 Meetings may be canceled due to lack of business.
 Zoom Invite: Join from a PC, […]

-The Redevelopment Commission meets the fourth Thursday of each month at 6 pm at the Pendleton Town Hall.
+The Redevelopment Authority meets the first Thursday of each month at 7:00 pm at the Pendleton Town Hall.
 Meeting minutes and agendas can be found here.
-Information on responsibilities of the Redevelopment Commission, members, and terms can be found here.
+Information on responsibilities of the Redevelopment Authority, members, and terms can be found here.
 Meetings may be canceled due to lack of business.

 parks & recreation